FrenchToucan/My-FOSS-Obtainium-Export/ReadMe.md

 This repo contains my Obtainium export(s).
-The main benefit to others is that I have included the regex to download the “correct” apk so no manual intervention is required when installing for the first time or when an update is available.
+The main benefit to others is that I have included the regex to download the “correct” apk so no manual intervention is required when installing for the first time or when installing updates.

+If you want apps added, please open an issue or (better yet) do it and open a PR.

 <table>
 <tbody>